Lawn Care

 Trees and shrubs:

-Fertilize organically with Medina Growin’ Green, Hasta Gro, Maestro Rose Glo, Plant Tone, or conventionally with Ammonium Sulfate.
+Fertilize organically with Medina Growin’ Green, Hasta Gro, Maestro Rose Glo, or Plant Tone.

 Prune